-- The MIIT, which is responsible for, among other things: - formulating and enforcing industry policies and regulations as well as technical standards; - granting telecommunications service licenses; - supervising the operations and quality of service of telecommunications service providers; - allocating and administering telecommunications resources such as spectrum and numbers; - together with other relevant regulatory authorities, including the National Development and Reform Commission, formulating tariff standards and tariff charging mechanisms for telecommunications services; - formulating interconnection and settlement arrangements between telecommunications networks; and - maintaining fair and orderly market competition among service providers. - Provincial communications administrations under the MIIT, which oversee the implementation of the Ministry's regulations and exercise regulatory authorities delegated by the Ministry within their respective provinces, autonomous regions and centrally administered municipalities. - The National Development and Reform Commission, which, together with the MIIT, sets government fixed tariffs and government guidance tariffs for certain telecommunications services.
-The actual tariffs charged by providers of telecommunications services are determined by provincial communications administrations, together with the price bureaus of the provinces, autonomous regions or centrally administered municipalities where those providers operate.
-See "-Tariff Setting" below.
-It also approves investment and finance projects exceeding certain capital expenditure amounts as well as foreign investment projects exceeding certain investment amounts.
+- The MIIT, which is responsible for, among other things: - formulating and enforcing industry policies and regulations as well as technical standards; - granting telecommunications service licenses; - supervising the operations and quality of service of telecommunications service providers; - allocating and administering telecommunications resources such as spectrum and numbers; - together with other relevant regulatory authorities, including the NDRC, regulating tariff charging mechanisms for telecommunications services; - formulating interconnection and settlement arrangements between telecommunications networks; and - maintaining fair and orderly market competition among service providers. - Provincial communications administrations under the MIIT, which oversee the implementation of the Ministry's regulations and exercise regulatory authorities delegated by the Ministry within their respective provinces, autonomous regions and centrally administered municipalities. - The NDRC approves investment and finance projects exceeding certain capital expenditure amounts as well as foreign investment projects exceeding certain investment amounts.